dreroc/ChromeDecrypter/README.md

   4. Open the ChromeDecrypter.py file
   5. You are ready to go!
 ```
+Also please do not delete the ``var.txt`` file, it's used for passing variables between the scripts.
+Thanks.

 ## IMPORTANT!

-Please do not delete the ``var.txt`` file, it's used for passing variables between the scripts.
-Thanks.
+The creator of this code is not repsonsible for any damage caused by the user.

 ## Features